Strange star: Characteristics

 A sharp interface between quark matter and the vacuum would have very different properties from the surface of a neutron star.

 Addressing key parameters like surface tension and electrical forces that were neglected in the original study, the results show that as long as the surface tension is below a low critical value, the large strangelets are indeed unstable to fragmentation and strange stars naturally come with complex strangelet crusts, analogous to those of neutron stars.

 Crust collapse

 For a strange star's crust to collapse, it must accrete matter from its environment in some form.

-The release of even small amounts of its matter causes a cascading effect on the star's crust.
-This is thought to result in a massive release of magnetic energy as well as electron-positron pairs in the initial phases of the collapsing stage.
-This release of high-energy particles and magnetic energy in such a short period of time causes the newly released electron-positron pairs to be directed towards the poles of the strange star due to the increased magnetic energy created by the initial secretion of the strange star's matter.
-Once these electron-positron pairs are directed to the star's poles, they are then ejected at relativistic velocities, which is proposed to be one of the causes of fast radio bursts.
+The energy release from even small amounts of matter causes a cascading effect on the star's crust.
+This is thought to include in the initial phases of the very short collapsing stage a massive release of electron-positron pairs with magnetic energy that directs the charges towards the poles of the strange star then ejects them at relativistic velocities, which is proposed to be one of the causes of fast radio bursts.